Jack Antonoff: Personal life

 Antonoff dated classmate Scarlett Johansson from 2001 to 2002.
 When Antonoff first moved out of the family home near the end of 2012, he lived with his sister Rachel in New York City.
 Afterward, he lived with Lena Dunham, whom he was dating at the time.
 The couple separated in December 2017.
 As of December 2019, he lived in the same New York apartment he shared with Dunham where he had a home studio.

 In 2023, Antonoff married actress Margaret Qualley, after dating for a couple of years.
+They separated in July 2026, after three years of marriage.

-Antonoff has spoken publicly about his struggles with depression, anxiety and obsessive–compulsive disorder.
+Antonoff has spoken publicly about his struggles with depression, anxiety and obsessive–compulsive disorder (OCD).
 He said that hearing of others' battles with depression made him feel "not better, but not alone" and "way less scared".
 In June 2014, Antonoff said in an interview that he was seeing both a therapist and a psychopharmacologist, while also taking anti-anxiety medications.
-He has germophobia which was exacerbated by a bout of pneumonia that he suffered in 2011 while recording a studio album for his band Fun.
-His pulmonologist prescribed a daily run, but he explained that he hates it "more than anything" because it is "one of the most truly boring experiences on Earth."
+He has germophobia, which was exacerbated by a bout of pneumonia that he suffered in 2011 while recording a studio album for his band Fun.